ambonxnobody/Laravel-ContentManagementSystem/README.md

-## Content Management System Open Source - Installation
+## Laravel-ContentManagementSystem Open Source - Installation

-The requirements to Laravel Content Management System application is:
+The requirements to Laravel-ContentManagementSystem application is:

 - **PHP - Supported Versions**: >= 8.0
 - **Webserver**: Nginx or Apache